 Breastfeeding moms, especially new moms, are extremely cautious about what they eat.
 If you are curious to know whether consuming oranges while breastfeeding is safe, read on.

-Orange, a juicy citrus fruit, is one of the best sources of vitamin C. You may safely consume it while lactating since it can provide the energy and iron you need during this time.
+Orange, a juicy citrus fruit, is one of the best sources of vitamin C. You may safely consume it during lactation since it can provide the energy and iron you need during this time.
 However, similar to other foods, too much of it may cause undesired reactions in your baby as they are not used to consuming high amounts of citric acid.

-Read on to know more about the consumption of oranges while nursing, including their benefits, side effects, and the treatment for these side effects.
+Read on to know more about the consumption of oranges while nursing in motherhood, including their benefits, side effects, and the treatment for these side effects.

 Benefits Of Eating Oranges While Breastfeeding